Explore some of the tastiest traditional Belgian foods and ingredients and learn how to prepare a Christmas full of Belgian cheer.

-According to Suzanne Vandyck, “Pickles, mayonnaise and mustards are Belgium’s most beloved trio of condiments, indispensable at any Belgian table or pantry, and used to enrich appetisers, soups, meat, and vegetables dishes and a multitude of sauces.”
+According to Suzanne Vandyck, “Pickles, mayonnaise and mustards are Belgium’s most beloved trio of condiments, indispensable at any Belgian table or pantry, and used to enrich appetizers, soups, meat, and vegetable dishes and a multitude of sauces.”

 I have fallen in love with mustards in Belgium because they are spicy and give a certain little kick to any meal or snack.
 The amount of different sauces available is actually astounding and makes it easy for anyone to add a bit of their own personality to the meal.

-Belgian chocolate is among the best chocolates in the world, thanks to a very meticulous chocolate process where no preservatives, artificial flavours or colouring are ever used, resulting in high-quality chocolate.
+Belgian chocolate is among the best chocolates in the world, thanks to a very meticulous chocolate process where no preservatives, artificial flavors or coloring are ever used, resulting in high-quality chocolate.
 Chocolate is enjoyed in many different forms such as pralines, candy, desserts, or even as a bread spread.

 Beer in Belgium rocks my world.
 Belgium is equally famous for its beers as it is for chocolate.
 There are more than 500 types of beer and around 130 breweries.
 There are pilsners such as Stella Artois and Jupiler, Trappists and ales like Chimay or Westvleteren, and a wide variety of ales.
 But even with such great variety, there is a unifying factor: the alcohol content is commonly around 7–8 percent.
 Whooopah!

 If I am not drinking beer, I am drinking wine.
 I haven’t been to a grocery store that didn’t have a wide selection of high quality, decently priced wine compared to what I paid in Canada.
 A bottle of wine is carefully selected to complement the flavors of the meal.
 For special occasions, it is common to have two or three different bottles to be paired with certain courses.